vanderleisilva/uncacheable/resources/diagrams/container/container-diagram.md

 1. **Microservices**: Each service owns its domain and database
 2. **Event-Driven**: Services communicate via events for loose coupling
 3. **API Gateway**: Single entry point for authentication and routing
-4. **Bounded Context**: GenAI Service isolated with strict interfaces
+4. **Bounded Context**: GenAI Platform isolated with strict interfaces
 5. **Database per Service**: Each service has its own database for autonomy

 ## References

-- See [GenAI Component Diagram](../genai-subsystem/genai-component-diagram.md) for detailed GenAI Service internals
+- See [GenAI Component Diagram](../genai-subsystem/genai-component-diagram.md) for detailed GenAI Platform internals
 - See [Core Services Container Diagram](core-services/core-services-container-diagram.md) for detailed core services architecture
 - See [Deployment Diagram](../deployment/deployment-diagram.md) for infrastructure and hosting
 - See [ADR-001](../../../Architecture-Decision-Records/001-microservices-architecture.md) for architecture style rationale